Upward-Spiral-Science/the-vat/Draft/to-do.md

 Other synapses:‘5HT1A’, ‘TH’, ‘VACht’,
 Not at synapses: ‘tubuli’, ‘DAPI’.

+# Questions:
+1. What is Pamk doing differnetly from kmeans?
+2. how they identify synapses for sure?

 # To do list
-1. What is Pamk doing differnetly from kmeans?
-2. Take only excitatory and presynaptic and excitatory postsynaptic and inhibitory presynaptic and inhibitory postsynaptic -> do they cluster into 2 groups?
+1. Take only excitatory and presynaptic and excitatory postsynaptic and inhibitory presynaptic and inhibitory postsynaptic -> do they cluster into 2 groups?
-3. Filtering out rows of data that don't look like synapses
+2. Filtering out rows of data that don't look like synapses
+- how

+3. Normalize between 0 and 1 and then log-transform
+    - subtract min and then divide by range
+4. Square-root transformation
+    - to compress data
+5. Remove all rows for a certain channel that is below a certain threshold -> histograms of the 24 channels again
+    -> try clustering with k-means again
+    -> testing for normality